idaholab/virtual_test_bed/doc/content/microreactors/drum_rotation/index.md

 #### Coarse Mesh

-The coarse mesh used for CMFD does not resolve pins, instead it creates hexagonal meshes for each assembly:
+The coarse mesh used for CMFD does not resolve pins, instead it creates quad4 meshes for each hexagonal assembly:

 !listing microreactors/drum_rotation/empire_2d_CD_coarse.i
   block=F1_1 F1_2 Core_CM